fawwaz-tasneem/sensor-data-fusion/README.md

 # SDF Tracking Framework

 A Python framework for sensor data fusion and target tracking.
 Built around the formulations in Prof. Wolfgang Koch's *Tracking and Sensor Data Fusion*.
 Every component — motion model, sensor, filter, trajectory, platform — sits behind a small explicit interface and is plug-compatible with the rest.

 ![Mountain pass with tunnel — four-panel result](results/mountain_pass_with_tunnel.png)

-The headline scenario: a 3D mountain pass road with a 2.7 km tunnel midway, two stationary radars at (0, 10 km, 100 m) and (10 km, 0, 100 m), and the target traversing the road at constant speed.
-Inside the tunnel both radars lose the target; a road-aided EKF keeps the cross-track and altitude estimates close to the manifold while a plain EKF coasts on motion-model prediction alone and drifts.
-The error spike during the gap is the demonstration; the recovery on re-acquisition is the same filter design, no per-scenario tuning.
+The headline scenario: a 3D mountain-pass road with a tunnel midway, two stationary radars, and a target traversing the road.
+Inside the tunnel both radars lose the target; with the road map enabled, a fictitious cross-track measurement keeps the estimate on the road manifold (altitude and lateral position constrained) while a plain EKF coasts on motion-model prediction alone and drifts off.
+Re-acquisition uses the same filter design — no per-scenario tuning.
+You can rebuild this end to end in the dashboard (mountain-pass trajectory + tunnel occlusion + *Enable road map*).

-> 219 tests passing · Python 3.10+ · MIT license
+> 455 tests passing · Python 3.10+ · MIT license

 ---